leanprover-community/lean4-metaprogramming-book/md/metam.md

 #eval sumExprM 2 3 --Lean.Expr.lit (Lean.Literal.natVal 5) (Expr.mkData 1441793 (bi := Lean.BinderInfo.default))
 ```

-We next construct a λ-expression for the function `double : Nat → Nat` givenby `double n = n + n`.
+We next construct a λ-expression for the function `double : Nat → Nat` given
+by `double n = n + n`.
 To construct such an expression, a free variable `n` has
 to be introduced, the expression defined in terms of this variable, and the
 λ-expression should be constructed.